usmqe/usmqe-tests/docs/test_development.rst

 ====================

 Functional API tests are stored in logical chunks in files.
 Tests are tagged by tags.
-So it is possible to run for example just Ceph tests.
+So it is possible to run for example just Gluster tests.
 All tests should have fixture for proper ``setup`` and ``teardown``.
 All objects created during testing should be removed after test run.
 There should not be any remains after test run.